WHY DO PEOPLE BACKSLIDE?

 Thorny ground refers to those who allow the cares of life to choke out the word.
 Now we live in a very fast pace society, where people have to work longer hours than ever before.
 Is Jesus referring to those who have to work so hard that they don’t have enough time to pray, study the word, and attend church?
 I doubt that is what Jesus meant.
 Pastors would tell you that if your job takes away your time from church you should leave that job.
 Let me ask you this – are they going to feed you and send your children to school?
 One sure way to glorify God is to excel in our work (Colossians 3:22-25).
 And I’m sure you can manage your time better to be able to spend quality time with God.

 Jesus was not talking about people who had to work hard.
 He was talking about people who allowed riches to seduce them and lead them astray.
-He’s talking about people who had a love of money (1 Timothy 6:5-11).
+He was talking about people who had a love of money (1 Timothy 6:5-11).
 There are so many preachers today who are obsessed with wealth and prosperity.
 And they lead many to believe that a true Christian should be financially prosperous.
 That is the same error the Disciples believed when the rich young ruler walked away from Christ.
 This guy was rich, how could he not be saved.
 Who then could be saved, they thought.
 It is false doctrine to believe or teach that those who are in Christ must be financially prosperous.
+Joseph Prince?
 It is the deceitfulness of riches and the love of money that have proved the downfall of many in Paul’s day, and it is no different today.
 Godliness with contentment is great gain.

 1 Timothy 6